JaredCrawford/KeyboardLayouts/README.md

 #Contributions
 Please feel free to create or modify any keyboard you would like to see.
 While I can't guarantee that your keyboard will make it in the app, I'm always interested in high-quality, thoughtful submissions.
 If you have any questions, just ask.

+#Creating a Keyboard
+Please be sure to read through [`JACKeyboard`'s documentation](http://JaredCrawford.org/JACKeyboard/Documentation) before you attempt to create a keyboard.
+After reading the documentation, I reccomend you copy the `English (QWERTY)` folder and use that keyboard as a base.
+Of course, different languages may require completely different layouts, so you may also wish to start from scratch.

 #MIT License

 	Copyright (c) 2012 Jared Crawford